DR-algo/DRalgo/README.md

 ## Installation

 To load DRalgo,
-place the package in the `$UserBaseDirectory/Applications` folder and execute the following commands:
+place the content of the package folder in `$UserBaseDirectory/Applications/DRalgo` and execute the following commands:

 	SetDirectory[NotebookDirectory[]];
 	$LoadGroupMath=True;
 	<<DRalgo`

-Alternatively load the package within the root directory.
+Alternatively place the package content into `/DRalgo` and load it within the root directory.

 ### Dependencies